ShavinAnjithaAlpha/swim-mesh/README.md

 # SWIM-Mesh
-*A SWIM-protocol–based cluster membership and failure-detection Java library with optional simulation/visualization tools.*
+*A SWIM-protocol–based cluster membership and failure-detection Java library.*

 ---